brillout/goldpage/docs/csr-vs-ssr.template.md

 > the difference between an interative page and a non-interactive page,
 > and the difference between a dynamic page and a static page.
 > At [CSR & SSR Explained](/docs/csr-and-ssr-explained.md)
-> we illustrate all of it with examples and demos
+> we illustrate all of this with examples and demos.
-> and we recommend you to have a look at it before continuing reading.
+> We recommend that you have a look at it before continuing reading.

+In a nutshell,
+*Client-Side Rendering* (CSR) denotes the practice of rendering an app in the browser (to the DOM), and *Server-Side Rendering* (SSR) denotes the practice of rendering an app to HTML (on the server).

 Usually CSR and SSR are all-or-nothing: your entire app is either entirely CSR'd or SSR'd.